-Introductory lectures to contextualize the set texts, and to place them within the perspective of their particular genres.
-Students' reports on special topics, a textual study of the set texts and reading of literary criticism articles.
+There will be introductory lectures to contextualize the set texts, and to place them within the perspective of their particular genres and geographical location.
+Students' reports on special topics, relevant criticism articles in the library reserve section (ARES), and online resources, such as interviews and speeches by the writers; will be used to compliment the textual study of the set texts.